lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### June 16 2017

+Are there any extra features I want to implement just to learn new Python skills?
+I've gotten better at writing programs to do basic file management so this has started to feel less urgent for skill-building.
+I suppose the answer is "rigorous testing", really...

 ### May 29 2017

 Deciding not to run the game in the browser made it WAY SUPER EASY to get the game engine running the current version of the game! :D